Can Superconducting Cosmic Strings Piercing Seed Black Holes Generate Supermassive Black Holes in the Early Universe?: How do seed black holes connect with the string network?

-Nonetheless, since there do not seem to be any fundamental physical barriers to the existence of such a solution, we may assume this as a viable mechanism for the production of a seed black hole$-$superconducting string system.
-In \cite{Lake:2012wk}, the properties of Abelian-Higgs strings, in which a small amount of ``external" charged fluid becomes trapped within the string core, were studied.
+The properties of Abelian-Higgs strings, in which a small amount of ``external" charged fluid becomes trapped within the string core, were studied by Lake and Yokoyama \cite{WS_KS}.
 The basic ansatz is of the form

 where $f(r)$ and $a_{\theta}(r)$ are dimensionless functions obeying (\ref{NO_f_bc}) and the new function $a(r)$ also obeys analogous boundary conditions.
 In order to prevent divergences in the electromagnetic flux and energy densities as $r \rightarrow 0$, it is necessary to add a term proportional to $A^{\mu}J_{\mu}$ to the usual Abelian-Higgs Lagrangian, where $J^{\mu}$ represents a charged fluid.
 Setting